 Does baby oil remove all remnants of mascara?
 I have used petroleum jelly, which works well, but I still have residue on my lashes and I have to use a lot.
 Thanks

 My teenage daughter and I use a product called Albolene.
 You can usually find it at Wal-Mart and Walgreens, and a container of it lasts us several months.
-It rinses off much better than a lot of products and is really gentle.

 I use a few drops of baby oil on a kleenex to remove my eye makeup and yes it even removes waterproof mascara.
 The baby oil also keeps the wrinkles away.